dps923/winter2020/notes/week05.md

 ### Monday plan

-Test 1 is today.

-Then, the professor will guide you through the topic hightlights in the textbook.
+The professor will guide you through the topic hightlights in the textbook.

 Chapter 9: Table Views
 Chapter 10: The Data Model